armichaud/hex_trainer/README.md

 TODO
-- Timer
+- int-to-hex
-- Test CLI
+- Tests for CLI